KhushiSehrawat/vacup/README.md

 # VacUp

-VacUp is your proactive healthcare companion, dedicated to ensuring accessible and timely vaccination services for all.
+VacUp is your proactive healthcare companion, dedicated to ensuring accessible and timely vaccination services for everyone.

 ## Table of Contents